 Designed exclusively for the cable industry's top-ranking women executives, this master class immersion program combines the power of WICT's proven leadership development programs with the excellence of Stanford's top-rated business school.

-During the summit, Stanford's leading professors in business address critical themes such as Personal Leadership and Power and Influence and showcase Stanford's latest research and case studies, providing participants with the latest techniques to navigate complex management issues.
+During the 2018 summit, Stanford's leading professors in business addressed critical themes such as Personal Leadership and Power and Influence and showcased Stanford's latest research and case studies, providing participants with the latest techniques to navigate complex management issues.

 Click here to view the full program agenda.